What Does The PTA Do?

 How will I hear about what the PTA is up to?

-- Look out for notices in the weekly school newsletter, Parentmail and on the PTA noticeboard.
+- Look out for notices in the weekly school newsletter and.
+Parentmail..
 Check out your child’s book bag for flyers and your inbox for emails from the school office.

 How we does the PTA allocate funds?